Preceptorship and Fellowship Programs

 Accepted applicants are initially accepted for one 12-week module.
 At the end of the first module, the preceptor may enroll for a second, third or fourth module with permission from their program director.
 Thus, the preceptorship program can be anything from three months to one year in length.
 The preceptorship program can last no longer than one year.

-Tuition Fees are $4800 per module to be paid in the form of a check drawn from a U.S- affiliated bank, cashier's check, money order or cash.
+Tuition Fees are $4,800 per module to be paid in the form of a check drawn from a U.S- affiliated bank, cashier's check, money order or cash.
 This fee applies to all programs except Orthodontics, which has a fee of $15,000 per module.
-The tuition fee is paid to the UCSF Continuing Dental Education Department at the beginning of each module.
+If paying by check, please make payable to "UC REGENTS".
 Specific dates and deadlines will be given in your acceptance letter.
 Tuition fees, medical insurance, and costs for housing and living expenses are the responsibility of the preceptee.
 No financial assistance is available or provided by the University for a preceptee.
 All preceptees must show evidence of health insurance to the limits required by the University of California San Francisco prior to admission (see below).

 A certificate of attendance is presented by the UCSF Continuing Dental Education Department upon completion of the preceptor program.
 The certificate of completion is not recognized in the United States as advanced study nor recognition of specialty training.

 International preceptors who require visa sponsorship will be supported on the J-1 Student-Non Degree visa.
 For information on the J-1 Student Non-Degree visa, please visit the UCSF International Student and Scholars Office website at https://isso.ucsf.edu/node/494 or send e-mail to email@example.com.